 The S-Bahn schedule is also used to coordinate bus services outside the city of Zürich.
 For example, the S-Bahn train arrives at a given station every half hour.
 Approximately three minutes after the train arrives, the buses waiting at the train station depart on their routes.
 These buses return to the station approximately five minutes before the train arrives, allowing for easy transfers.
 At some of the larger stations, passengers transfer from express S-Bahn trains to local S-Bahn trains.
 A good station to visit if you want to see how this timed-transfer system works is Wetzikon (take the S-5 express S-Bahn from the Hauptbahnhof or Stadelhofen station).

 The original S-Bahn has been so successful that Zurich voters approved construction of a second underground through route called the Zurich Cross City Link or Durchmesserlinie (German).
 This is a line under the Hauptbahnhof to Oerlikon Station.
 The project includes a four-track underground station at the Hauptbahnhof (Löwenstrasse Station), a long railway viaduct between Altstetten and the Hauptbahnhof, the Weinberg Tunnel (map) and extensive improvements (including addition of a track) to the Oerlikon Station.
-The Löwenstrasse Station and Weinberg tunnel were opened in 2014.
-Work is continuing on the viaduct and Oerlikon station improvements.
-The route currently serves S-Bahn trains but long distance trains will be added in the coming years.
+The project has been completed and currently serves S-Bahn and long distance trains.

 All the major public transport projects currently underway or in the planning process are described on the ZVV Projects (German) page.